HL7/bulk-data/input/pagecontent/authorization.md

 #### Issuing Access Tokens

-Once the client has been authenticated, the authorization server SHALL mediate the request to assure that the scope requested is within the scope pre-authorized to the client.
+Once the client has been authenticated, the FHIR authorization server SHALL mediate the request to assure that the scope requested is within the scope pre-authorized to the client.

-If the access token request is valid and authorized, the authorization server SHALL issue an access token in response.
+If the access token request is valid and authorized, the FHIR authorization server SHALL issue an access token in response.
 The access token response SHALL be a JSON object with the following properties: